OpenRiak/riak_kv/docs/QueryAPI.md

 - An individual object can have an unlimited number of index entries in total, and an unlimited number of terms on any given field.
 - When an object is fetched from Riak using the Object API, it will be returned with all its current Index values.

 There is no direct support for schema management within Riak, as Riak is designed to act independently of the format and the content of the application-provided object body.
 It is expected that for an application to make use of secondary indexes within Riak, the object-handling logic within the application will require an extension; where that extension will examine the object body, and calculate the required index entries before completing a PUT.
-It should be noted that as the schema is managed externally to Riak, schema changes are also required to be managed within the application.
+As the schema is managed externally to Riak, schema changes are also required to be managed within the application.
 Consideration of how to make such schema changes is the responsibility of the application designer e.g. versioning, rolling updates, querying-planning during transition etc.

-The design of secondary indexes in Riak makes them best suited to environments where the query demands are relatively predictable in advance, and also the approximate cardinality of the data elements.
-The [expected performance of queries is governed by a number of factors](#performance-and-efficiency), and consideration of those factors is required when defining the indexes and planning the queries ot be used.
+The design of secondary indexes in Riak make them best suited to environments where the query demands are relatively predictable in advance, and also the approximate cardinality of the data elements.
+The [expected performance of queries is governed by a number of factors](#performance-and-efficiency), and consideration of those factors is required when defining the indexes and planning the queries to be used.
 Riak contains no query planning logic; the optimal path to resolve a query needs to be determined by the application.

 Index entries can be made up of simple sort keys: